from __future__ import annotations

 """Render an ASCII diagram showing where scale notes fall on the neck.

-Each string is shown with dots on frets where scale notes appear.
+Each string is shown with note names on frets where scale notes

 Args: